apache/hudi/docs/sql_queries.md

 ## Presto

-Presto requires a [patch](https://github.com/prestodb/presto/pull/7002) (until the PR is merged) and the hoodie-hadoop-mr jar to be placed into `<presto_install>/plugin/hive-hadoop2/`.
+Presto requires a [patch](https://github.com/prestodb/presto/pull/7002) (until the PR is merged) and the hoodie-hadoop-mr-bundle jar to be placed into `<presto_install>/plugin/hive-hadoop2/`.

 {% include callout.html content="Get involved to improve this integration [here](https://github.com/uber/hoodie/issues/81)" type="info" %}